OleOldhoj/wisperHVDK/README.md

 - `script/convert_all.bat` – Windows helper to batch transcribe `.wav` files; skips files with an existing non-empty `.txt` transcript and produces an empty `.txt` for silent audio.
 - `script/whisper_transcribe.py` – Python script performing the transcription.
 It
   selects FP16 on GPUs and uses FP32 on CPUs to avoid precision warnings.
-Each transcript line includes a `[HH:MM:SS]` timestamp and uses Windows style CRLF line endings.
+Each transcript line includes a `[HH:MM:SS]` timestamp, emits UTF-8 text and uses Windows style CRLF line endings.
 - `config_files/config.php` – configuration for paths including the sound directory.
 - `documents/`, `business_information/`, `etc/` – placeholders for project
   organisation.